-- The parent/guardian(s) must request within 24 hours after notification of the suspension, their wish to appeal by contacting the administrator or principal by phone or in person.
-Failure to request within the time frame will result in forfeiture. - The appeal must be made within five (5) school days and the system shall schedule and conduct the hearing within ten (10) school days - An appeal of the principal's decision must be requested within 24 hours (two (2) school days) of the decision.
-The principal will advise the student and his/her parent/guardian(s) to call the District's Student Hearing Officer at (870) 543-4203 to schedule an appeal hearing. - The student will be allowed to continue bus transportation and his/her regular educational program until the appeal process has been completed and a final decision has been made by a Student Hearing Official. - The District's Student Hearing Officer will schedule an appeal hearing within 10 school days. - At the hearing, the school administrator will present, to the Hearing Officer, the evidence supporting the charge and the school's recommendation.
-The student will be represented by his or her parent/guardian(s); no attorneys will be permitted. - The Hearing Official will render his/ her decision.
+Before a a suspension is imposed, the following process will be followed: The student will be informed orally and in writing of the charges against him/her including a summary of the evidence upon which charges are based and be given an opportunity to give his/her side of the story.
+A copy of the suspension will be provided to the student and a copy, if deemed appropriate, shall be mailed to the parent/guardian.
+The school shall immediately notify the parent/guardian(s) by phone of the student's suspension. nsion Appeals Procedure eal of a short-term suspension: The parent/guardian(s) must request within 24 hours after notification of the suspension, their wish to appeal by contacting the administrator or principal by phone or in person.
+Failure to request within the time frame will result in forfeiture.
+The appeal must be made within five (5) school days and the system shall schedule and conduct the hearing within ten (10) school days An appeal of the principal's decision must be requested within 24 hours (two (2) school days) of the decision.
+The principal will advise the student and his/her parent/guardian(s) to call the District's Student Hearing Officer at (870) 543-4200 to schedule an appeal hearing.
+The student will be allowed to continue bus transportation and his/her regular educational program until the appeal process has been completed and a final decision has been made by a Student Hearing Official.
+The District's Student Hearing Officer will schedule an appeal hearing within 10 school days.
+At the hearing, the school administrator will present, to the Hearing Officer, the evidence supporting the charge and the school's recommendation.
+The student will be represented by his or her parent/guardian(s); no attorneys will be permitted.
+The Hearing Official will render his/her decision.
 Written notice of the decision will be provided to the student's parent/guardian(s) and the principal at the conclusion of the hearing.
-Suspensions can be appealed to the Hearing Panel. - If the suspension is upheld, the student will immediately begin serving the suspension. - If the suspension is overturned it will be expunged from the student's record and all missed assignment and/or tests may be made up.
+Suspensions can be appealed to the Hearing Panel If the suspension is upheld, the student will immediately begin serving the suspension.
+If the suspension is overturned it will be expunged from the student's record and all missed assignment and/or tests may be made up.

-NOTE: Students on a short term suspension are not permitted on school campuses or at any Districtsponsored activities during the duration of the suspension.
+NOTE: Students on a suspension are not permitted on school campuses or at any District- sponsored activities during the duration of the suspension.